rafaelcastan/rafaelcastan/README.md

 I am Rafael Castanheira, I'm 26 years old and live in Brazil.

-🌱 I’m currently Studying at Rocketseat to be a fullstack developer, I'm working on ReactJs projects.
+🌱 Graduated at Rocketseat Ignite/ReactJs and working on ReactJs projects.

 ⚡ I like to play games and listen to music.